codeIntrovert/codeIntrovert/README.md

 <!-- Quote Of the day -->

-"Perplexity is the beginning of knowledge." - Kahlil Gibran
+"Knowledge is learning something everyday.
+Wisdom is letting go of something everyday." - Unknown

 <!-- Powered By zenquotes.io -->
 ```